Cost of Building a Pool in Bali (With Real Case Breakdown)

 Imagine stepping out of your villa and into a private pool.
 For many, that’s the Bali dream.
-A pool isn’t just luxury—it also adds rental appeal and boosts property value.
+Today, having a villa with private pool isn’t just luxury.
+It also adds rental appeal and boosts your property value.

-Now, you can build a custom private swimming pool that matches your villa’s vibe.
-But how much does it cost to build a swimming pool in Bali?
-It actually depends on size, design, materials, and location.
+Luckily, now you can build a custom private swimming pool that matches your villa’s vibe.
+But before that, you have to calculate how much does it cost to build a swimming pool in Bali.

 Key Takeaways

-- For example, building a 3 x 10 meter pool in Bali costs around IDR 167 million+, including construction, equipment, excavation, water filling, and first-time treatment.
+• For example, building a 3 x 10 meter pool in Bali costs around IDR 167 million+ ($10K), including construction, equipment, excavation, water filling, and first-time treatment.

 Need Bali villa design?
 Explore Ilot Property’s Award-Winning Bali Architecture Projects